Dialectical Behavior Therapy (DBT) Robin Ruscio

 What is Dialectical Behavior Therapy (DBT) and How Does it Work?

-At it’s core, DBT melds many of the principles of cognitive-behavioral therapy (CBT) with a philosophy routed in Eastern mindfulness traditions, all within a cohesive theoretical philosophy.
+At it’s core, DBT melds many of the principles of cognitive-behavioral therapy (CBT) with a philosophy rooted in Eastern mindfulness traditions, all within a cohesive theoretical philosophy.
 It is considered one of the more recent and innovative versions of CBT, sometimes called “third wave“.
 The term dialectical in this case refers to a systematic reasoning, exposition, or argument that juxtaposes opposed or contradictory ideas and usually seeks to resolve their conflict.
 DBT is primarily interested in resolving the conflict between being able to change what we can in life while being able to radically accept what we cannot.
 On one hand, it challenges us and empowers us to take action and do things differently in our lives, and on the other, it shows us the wisdom of being able to tolerate what is.

 “God grant me the serenity to accept the things I cannot change; courage to change the things I can; and wisdom to know the difference.”